Montserrat Grases

 María Montserrat Grases García (10 July 1941 – 26 March 1959) was a Catalan Catholic laywoman who was a secular member of Opus Dei.
 Grases became part of Opus Dei on 24 December 1957 after she discerned whether or not her path would allow her to join their ranks.
 Her cheerfulness and friendship with others made her a known figure for her piety and her compassionate nature towards the poor and the ill since she would often catechize to children and tend to the poor in the poor regions in Barcelona alongside her friends.

-Grases further continued her studies despite her bone cancer and she continued to demonstrate a cheerful demeanor centered on offering her suffering for Opus Dei's founder Saint Josemaría Escrivá and for both Pope Pius XII and Pope John XXIII, who both reigned during her illness.
+Grases further continued her studies despite her bone cancer and she continued to demonstrate a cheerful demeanor centered on offering her suffering for Opus Dei's founder Josemaría Escrivá and for Pius XII and John XXIII, who both reigned during her illness.
 She died in 1959 at the age of 17.

 The cause for her beatification commenced on 19 December 1962, thus making her a Servant of God.
 The confirmation of her heroic virtue on 26 April 2016 allowed for Pope Francis to title Grases as venerable.